From our private database of 30,900+ case briefs...

 Facts

-A member of a hunting party (victim) (plaintiff) was injured when the shooter’s (defendant) bullet ricocheted off a tree and struck the victim in the eye.
+A member of a hunting party (the victim) (plaintiff) was injured when the shooter (defendant) fired a bullet that ricocheted off a tree and struck the victim in the eye.
 The victim sued for negligence.
-After conflicting evidence from both sides was presented, the jury answered special questions from the judge indicating that the jury believed that the victim was injured from a shot fired from the shooter’s gun, that the shooter was not acting negligently when he fired the gun, and that the victim suffered £100 in damages.
-Thereafter, the parties agreed to let the judge decide the case.
-The victim argued that the shooter should be liable because the victim was injured from a shot fired by the shooter and that the only excuse for the shooter’s liability would be if the jury also found that the injury-inducing act was inevitable.
-The shooter argued that, because the injury was not caused by his negligence or an intentional act, he was not liable in tort to the victim.
+After conflicting evidence from both sides was presented, the jury answered special questions and found that the victim was injured by a shot fired from the shooter’s gun, the shooter was not acting negligently when he fired the gun, and the victim suffered £100 in damages.
+The parties agreed to let the judge apply these findings to decide the matter.
+The victim argued that the shooter should be liable in trespass because the victim was injured by a shot intentionally fired by the shooter.
+The shooter argued that he could not be liable in tort to the victim because the shooter had not taken any negligent actions.

 Rule of Law